About the Workshop:

 This workshop seeks to advance research based on a semiotic framework.
 Presentations will come from a variety of fields including but not limited to linguistics, psychology, sociology, political science, literary theory, and anthropology.
 By not limiting the topic of research by area, period or discipline, the workshop encourages discussion to center on how to study social and cultural phenomena as embedded in a meaningful context.
 By building on many seminal studies that have used semiotic approaches, the goal of the workshop is to continue to develop the rigorous analytic framework that provides the method for clearly defining linkages between the object of analysis and its context.

-If you encounter problems with this website or have questions about the workshop, please contact the graduate student coordinators Hannah McElgunn (email@example.com) and/or Janet Connor (firstname.lastname@example.org)
+If you encounter problems with this website or have questions about the workshop, please contact the graduate student coordinators Briel Kobak (firstname.lastname@example.org) and/or Perry Wong (email@example.com)